sbrentan/sdn-on-demand-slices/README.md

 ```

 This will download the necessary files and start the virtual machine.
 It may take a while, so be patient.

+> **Note**: After running the `vagrant up` command the terminal may hang for a while and sometimes it freezes.
+It can be useful to open the VirtualBox application manually (just opening the application should be enough) to unfreeze the terminal.

 ## Project installation